-Battery System for an Electric go-Kart
+Battery System for an Electric Go-Kart

-Provided below is a summary of the battery system design including the general wiring configuration and system functionality.
-It should be noted that I worked extensively in a team setting for the battery project highlighted on this page.
 Special thanks to Jack Webster, Daniel Martin and the other battery team members for their help with this project.

-The Battery System
+Battery System Overview

 Relectric’s go-kart battery system consists of a 51.2-volt battery pack that is composed of 16 LiFePO4 prismatic cells wired in series.
 These are used to power a 48V HPEV AC-9 motor.